nathan-1995/DRF-Whatsapp/README.md

 Live hosting of the source code can be found here. http://34.72.205.69:8000/api/docs/swagger/

+Disclaimer:
+The app uses a free/unverified Twilio account, which may result in rate-limiting errors (Twilio 429) due to too many requests within a short period.

 # How to setup
 ## WhatsApp Integration API - Local Setup and Installation